 Let's take a closer look at each of these functions to show you the potential of AI for business.

-A common type of AI used by businesses today are systems that automate both digital and physical tasks.
+A common type of AI used by businesses today is systems that automate both digital and physical tasks.
 Most of the time, they address back-office administrative and financial activities.
 Businesses automate them by using robotic process automation (RPA) technologies.

 RPA tools are more advanced than the earlier business process automation tools because they can act like a human that inputs and combines information from multiple IT systems.